Skip to content

 How does one-way travel insurance work?

-When you take out a one-way travel insurance policy, you’ll normally have a deadline for reaching your final destination, usually within a week of your initial departure.
-This is different to standard travel insurance, which covers your outgoing and return journey as well as your time abroad, but usually only allows you to be away for up to 31 days.
+This is different to standard travel insurance, which covers your outgoing and return journey as well as your time abroad, but usually only allows you to be away for up to 31 days at a time.

 How do I buy one-way travel insurance?